 - What veterans should avoid on their resumes

 Keep in mind that there are plenty of other considerations when making a resume.
-So be sure to also see our guide on how to write a resume in 2019.
+So be sure to also see our guide on how to write a resume.

 Why this?
 Well the logic behind the functional format is that it gives greater attention to the skills a person has developed.
 This stands in contrast to the “reverse chronological” resume format, which offers more space for a person to outline a long employment history in order to demonstrate career progression.